 Depending on the case, the lawyer will start by sending a demand letter to the defendant, as well as their insurance company.
 The defendant is the person responsible for causing the injuries.
 This letter will clearly state:

-If the case is not resolved with the demand letter, or if the persona injury attorney believes a demand letter is not suitable for the case, a complaint is then filed.
-The word “complaint” simply refers to the legal document a lawyer files with the court, which lists the parties involved, legal claims, facts that support the claim, and a demand for judgement that details the amount of money.
+If the case is not resolved with the demand letter, or if the personal injury attorney believes a demand letter is not suitable for the case, a complaint is then filed.
+The word “complaint” simply refers to the legal document a lawyer files with the court, which lists the parties involved, legal claims, facts that support the claim, and a demand for judgment that details the amount of money.

 Once all of this information has been reviewed, both lawyers will enter into negotiations to try and settle the case.
 While lawyers are not required to settle cases short of trial, most do.
 There are several good reasons to consider settlement:

 When cases resolve in a negotiated settlement, our Daytona Beach personal injury lawyers discuss terms, which must ultimately be approved by their clients.
-Once a settlement offer has been made, it’s a lawyer’s legal responsibility to inform their client about the benefits and risks of settlement versus trial.
+Once a settlement offer has been made, it is a lawyer’s legal responsibility to inform their client about the benefits and risks of settlement versus trial.

 If we think that a settlement is going to be in your best interest considering the circumstances, then we will let you know.
 We will also walk you through the realities of what a trial would look like and what the chances are that you will be rewarded the full damages that you deserve.

 While some personal injury attorneys will take the first settlement offer as a matter of policy, we won’t rest until we believe that you are getting the best offer possible to help you with the damages.

 At the end of the day, however, our client is the one who decides whether to take the settlement or proceed to trial.
 Either way, we will be there to guide you until the end.